Judge rejects NFL attempts to dismiss Gruden suit against the league

 He added that Gruden was a public figure whose emails were a matter of public interest.

-“Gruden does not dispute that the emails were his own, nor could he seriously do so in light of the fact that he apologized for the emails, he promptly resigned after their publication,” said Shanmugam.
+“Gruden does not dispute that the emails were his own, nor could he seriously do so in light of the fact that he apologized for the emails, he promptly resigned after their publication,” Shanmugam said.

 Gruden’s attorney Adam Hosmer-Henner argued that the NFL was afraid of the discovery process.